redouard2/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

 The following table shows the metrics we measured in our insecure environment for 24 hours:
-Start Time 2023-10-01 13:30
+Start Time 2023-10-01 12:00
-Stop Time 2023-10-07 13:30
+Stop Time 2023-10-07 12:00

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 263048
+| SecurityEvent            | 292830
-| Syslog                   | 150660
+| Syslog                   | 152543
 | SecurityAlert            | 39
-| SecurityIncident         | 1679
+| SecurityIncident         | 1843
-| AzureNetworkAnalytics_CL | 26752
+| AzureNetworkAnalytics_CL | 28580

-## Architecture After Hardening / Security Controls
+## Architecture After Week 1 of Hardening / Security Controls
 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/e79a4e43-40cf-4298-98e4-ed9d7dce9d93)

 The environment was hardened for the "AFTER" stage of the project, and security controls were implemented to comply with NIST SP 800-53 Rev4 SC-7(3) Access Points.
 These hardening tactics included:
-- <b>Network Security Groups (NSGs)</b>: NSGs were hardened by blocking all inbound and outbound traffic with the exception of designated public IP addresses that required access to the virtual machines.
-This ensured that only authorized traffic from a trusted source was allowed to access the virtual machines.
+- <b>Network Security Groups (NSGs)</b>: NSGs were hardened by blocking all inbound and outbound traffic except for designated public IP addresses that required access to the virtual machines.
+This ensured that only authorized traffic from a trusted source could access the virtual machines.

 - <b>Built-in Firewalls</b>: Azure's built-in firewalls were configured on the virtual machines to restrict unauthorized access and protect the resources from malicious connections.
 This step involved fine-tuning the firewall rules based on the service and responsibilities of each VM, which mitigated the attack surface bad actors had access to.

 - <b>Private Endpoints</b>: To enhance the security of Azure Key Vault and Storage Containers, Public Endpoints were replaced with Private Endpoints.
 This ensured that access to these sensitive resources was limited to the virtual network, not the public internet.

-- <b>Subnetting</b>: To further enhance security, a subnet was created for Azure Key Vault and Storage Containers, to further separate traffic and create an extra layer of security for those endpoints.
+- <b>Subnetting</b>: To further enhance security, a subnet was created for Azure Key Vault and Storage Containers to separate traffic further and create an extra layer of security for those endpoints.

-## Attack Maps After Hardening / Security Controls
+## Attack Maps After Week 1 Hardening / Security Controls

 <b>This attack map shows the reduction of traffic allowed by an NSG after applying NIST 800-53 controls</b>